DominicWrege/depp-project/assign-mngr/README.md

 ## Build and Run In Debug Mode Mode

 ```
+# Don't forget to install the node_modules first
 # For starting the PostgreSQL instance.
 docker-compose up -d
+# Run
 cargo run
 ```

+Open [localhost:5000/manage](http://localhost:5000/manage) in your browser.

 ## Config